 So, let’s see what supplies you will need to take care of tree frog tadpoles.

 - Insects and worms

 Generally, it takes 14-15 days to develop visible tadpoles from eggs.
 But, you can’t expect all eggs to turn into tadpoles because some of them remain infertile.
 So, you should remove the bad or infertile eggs.

 Moreover, you need to keep the tree frog eggs at the perfect temperature.
 The ideal temperature for tree frog eggs is 64-68 degrees Fahrenheit.

 If the temperature is too low, the development of the eggs will be slower too.
 On the contrary, high temperatures may spoil the frog eggs increasing the risk of fungal attack.

 While adding tree frog tadpoles in a tank, you should keep 100 tadpoles per tank.
 Besides, keep the heater at 78-80 degrees Fahrenheit.
-Further, you can add the algae, plants, ferns, rocks, etc to the bottom of the tank.
+Further, you can add algae, plants, ferns, rocks, etc to the bottom of the tank.

-Keeping the quality of water good is a vital condition of caring tadpoles for tree frog breeding.
+Keeping the quality of water good is a vital condition of caring for tadpoles for tree frog breeding.